-I believe the problem is that we don’t understand liberals.
+I believe the problem is that we don’t understand liberals and liberalism–at least in its current manifestation.

 Now, before you start thinking I’m having a kumbaya moment, hear me out: we don’t understand liberals because contemporary liberalism is the new Gnosticism.

-Gnosticism as a religion is ancient – predating Christianity by at least several centuries, and coexisting with it for several more before dying out.
+Gnosticism as a religion is ancient–predating Christianity by at least several centuries, and coexisting with it for several more before largely dying out.
 It was in many ways a syncretic belief system, drawing elements from virtually every religion it touched: Buddhism, Indian pantheism, Greek philosophy and myth, Jewish mysticism, and Christianity.

 Gnosticism (from the Greek gnosis, to know, or knowledge) was manifested in many forms and sects, but all shared common core beliefs: dualism, wherein the world was evil and the immaterial good; the importance of secret knowledge, magical in nature, by which those possessing such knowledge could overcome the evil of the material world; and pantheism.
 It was also a profoundly pessimistic belief system.
 As J.P.
 Arendzen, in his excellent summary of Gnosticism, explains:

-This utter pessimism, bemoaning the existence of the whole universe as a corruption and a calamity, with a feverish craving to be freed from the body of this death and a mad hope that, if we only knew, we could by some mystic words undo the cursed spell of this existence — this is the foundation of all Gnostic thought … Gnosticism is pseudo-intellectual, and trusts exclusively to magical knowledge.
+This utter pessimism, bemoaning the existence of the whole universe as a corruption and a calamity, with a feverish craving to be freed from the body of this death and a mad hope that, if we only knew, we could by some mystic words or action undo the cursed spell of this existence–this is the foundation of all Gnostic thought … Gnosticism is pseudo-intellectual, and trusts exclusively to magical knowledge.

 So in what ways is modern liberalism Gnostic in nature?